 Because I had worked for several years marketing an online tire & wheel retailer, I felt a bit of pressure to buy a car that would impress my coworkers.
 My old roommate had also just purchased a big new truck.
 So I ended up giving into peer pressure and tried keeping up with the Joneses.

 Why Buying An Expensive Car Was A Mistake

 Later that year I was hit with a big income tax bill after doing so well with my affiliate websites.
 Somehow I had not been anticipating this and had blown most of my money on things like nice restaurants and renting a decent apartment across from the beach.
 This was my first financial wake up call.
 I didn't get the hint though.

 I paid off that big tax bill, but lost motivation with my websites.
 Things started to decline as I spent less time doing work on them.
-By the time I renewed my efforts, it was too late to stop the slide.
+By the time I renewed my efforts, it was too late to stop the slide and I was starting to pay the price.
 Before I knew it, it was time to get a job.
 Yes, just like my current situation.

 So what should I do now?
-I know some experts would say to sell my car even if I only get back half of what I originally paid.
-That would mean fully accepting my mistake, but it would lower my monthly vehicle expenses considerably.
+I know some people would say to sell my car even if I only get back half of what I originally paid.
+That would mean fully accepting my mistake, but it would free my wallet of the very expensive monthly vehicle costs.